March 10, 2026

 Every quantum processor lives under constant assault from its own environment.
 Stray photons, flux noise, and charge fluctuations conspire together to randomize fragile quantum states.
 Quantum error correction (QEC) transforms that same noise from a destructive force into a measurable and correctable signal, turning noise into information, and ultimately, into power.

-At its core, QEC transforms unreliable physical systems into highly reliable logical units.
+The No‑Cloning Theorem forbids making perfect copies of an unknown quantum state, so QEC applies a different strategy by using entanglement rather than duplication.
 Fundamentally, QEC encodes a single logical qubit into a highly entangled state across multiple physical qubits, safeguarding information not by preventing errors, but by ensuring errors on individual qubits do not corrupt the logical state.
 Stabilizers are measured repeatedly to reveal syndromes, which indicate the presence and nature of errors without disturbing the encoded data.
 Decoders then analyze these syndromes to make their best guess about the error pattern and apply the necessary corrections to recover the logical state.

 This continuous cycle of detection, decoding, and correction forms the foundation of fault-tolerant quantum computation.

-• Superconducting qubits: Google first demonstrated the critical principle of quantum error correction by achieving an exponential reduction in error rate as the qubit count scaled on their Willow chip.
-Complementing this, IBM’s multi-round subsystem-code experiments established matching and maximum-likelihood decoders across repeated cycles—a foundational proof that active QEC can track evolving error syndromes.
-[Ref.
-2]
+In superconducting systems, first Google demonstrated an exponential reduction in logical error rates as qubit count scaled on the Willow chip.
+Complementing this, IBM multi-round subsystem-code experiments established matching and maximum-likelihood decoders across repeated cycles—a foundational proof that active QEC can track evolving error syndromes.

-• Theory and qLDPC progress: IBM’s later paper introduced LDPC codes achieving high thresholds (~0.7%) and low circuit depth, with hardware-compatible connectivity graphs.
+On the theory and qLDPC progress side, IBM has also introduced quantum LDPC codes with high thresholds (~0.7%) and low circuit depth, using hardware-compatible connectivity graphs.
 These codes promise reduced overhead for future logical architectures.
-[Ref.
-2]

-• Trapped ions and neutral atoms: Recent experiments demonstrate encoded logical teleportation and single-cycle QEC routines, confirming cross-platform viability.
+Trapped ion and neutral atom experiments have demonstrated encoded operations, logical teleportation, and single-cycle QEC routines, confirming cross-platform viability.
 Neutral-atom devices show the first capabilities to sustain multiple cycles, highlighting the importance of fast, high-fidelity readout and reset.
-[Ref.
-3] [Ref.
-4]

-For now, achieving a sufficiently low logical error rate demands the resource cost of 100 to 1,000 physical qubits per single logical qubit.
+Today, achieving sufficiently low logical error rates typically requires 100-1,000 physical qubits per logical qubit.
 The physical qubits need to be good enough, i.e., “below threshold”.
-Actually, in the long run, at least a factor of 10 below the threshold for practical purposes.
+Actually, in the long run, it is at least a factor of 10 below the threshold for practical purposes.
 The threshold is the noise strength below which QEC helps; in particular, making bigger logical qubits gives an (exponentially) lower error rate.
-To clarify this distinction:

-• Pseudo-Threshold: The point where the logical error rate (pL) drops below the physical error rate (p), confirming the code is beneficial at a fixed size.
+• The pseudo-threshold is the point where the logical error rate (pL) drops below the physical error rate (p), confirming the code is beneficial at a fixed size.

-• Critical Threshold (pth): The fundamental noise limit below which increasing the code distance (d) yields an exponential suppression of pL.
-This is the only true measure of QEC scalability.
+• The critical threshold is the fundamental noise limit below which increasing the code distance (d) yields an exponential suppression of pL and the key measure of QEC scalability.

-This enormous scaling factor drives requirements for larger chip footprints, deeper cryogenic infrastructure, and highly complex control stacks.
+Meeting these conditions drives demand for larger chips footprints, deeper cryogenic infrastructure, and highly complex control stacks.

-The lesson is consistent across theory and experiment: scaling quantum computers is not about silencing noise — it’s about learning to use it.
+Across theory and experiment, the lesson is consistent.
+Scaling quantum computers is not about eliminating noise.
+It is about learning how to use it.

-Google’s introduction of the Willow quantum chip marks the definitive experimental transition into the fault-tolerant regime.
-For the first time, researchers have simultaneously achieved two crucial QEC benchmarks: operating below the pseudo-threshold and, more importantly, below the critical error threshold.
-[Ref.
-5]
+Google’s Willow chip represents a clear transition into the fault-tolerant regime.
+For the first time, researchers demonstrated operation below both the pseudo-threshold and the critical threshold.

 The team demonstrated this below-threshold regime by implementing the Surface Code across a series of growing qubit arrays, from 3×3 up to 7×7.
 As the code distance increased, the error rate was systematically suppressed, showing a 2.14-fold reduction with each stage of scaling.
 This experiment is a major milestone, validating the decades-old theoretical promise of quantum error correction codes.
 Willow's performance is a direct result of relentless focus on qubit quality and the successful integration of all recent hardware and control breakthroughs necessary to stabilize such a large logical qubit.

-• Data communication: getting the measurement bits out of the cryostat and through the control stack fast enough.
-That’s where our group’s engineering focus lies — minimizing signal delay, synchronizing clock domains, and ensuring deterministic latency.
+• Data communication: Measurement bits must get out of the cryostat and through the control stack fast enough.
+This requires minimizing signal delay, synchronizing clock domains, and ensuring deterministic latency.

-• Decoding algorithms: interpreting the bits on time.
-That’s where collaborators like Riverlane come in, designing hardware decoders that can process thousands of syndromes every microsecond.
+• Decoding: Decoders must interpret the bits on time.
+This is where specialized decoder developers, such as Riverlane, come in, designing hardware decoders that can process thousands of syndromes every microsecond.

 Low latency enables real-time feedback; high throughput ensures scalability across many logical qubits.
 Both are required, but latency sets the critical limit.

-Control stacks are starting to close the loop — combining high-speed readout, FPGA-based filtering, and real-time decoders that feed corrections back into the pulse scheduler.
-Figure 3 of our paper sketches this hierarchy.
+Modern control stacks increasingly combine several capabilities into a single execution path: combining high-speed readout, FPGA-based filtering, and real-time decoders that feed corrections back into the pulse scheduler.

 The onus on the control stack is to minimize latency by executing the syndrome extraction, transmission, decoding, and correction feedback loop with hard real-time guarantees.
 This necessitates specialized hardware—often FPGAs or custom ASIC architectures—for both data routing and algorithm execution.
 Current research, as detailed in recent reviews, summarizes avenues for improvement ranging from faster algorithms (e.g., optimized minimum-weight perfect matching) to co-design strategies that deeply integrate the control hardware with the QEC code.

-Today, we already power QEC-compatible experiments even without full real-time feedback.
 Our modular control stack scales to hundreds of qubits, a practical necessity given the 100–1000× overhead per logical qubit.
+Just as importantly, the signal chain adds negligible noise, preserving the below-threshold operation that determines whether error correction is effective at all.

-This provides the latency budget necessary for fast feedback, active reset, and inter-module coordination during repeated QEC rounds.
+Qblox systems include a deterministic feedback network that can share measurement outcomes across modules in approximately 400 nanoseconds.
+This provides the latency budget required for fast feedback, active reset, and coordination during repeated QEC cycles.

 Through this approach, Qblox supplies the scalable, noise-minimal, and feedback-ready infrastructure required to bring quantum error correction from demonstration to real-time operation.

-These advances collectively demonstrate that FTQC is technically achievable within the next generation of quantum experiments.
+Together, these developments show that FTQC is within reach for the next generation of quantum experiments.

 Qblox provides the scalable control backbone required to realize these capabilities: